 Applied Mathematics, Engineering, and Physics (AMEP) is an interdisciplinary bachelor of science degree program focusing on math, physics, and an area of Engineering.
-Despite its demanding curricula, AMEP is designed to be completed in four years.
+AMEP is a substantial degree yet it can be completed in four years with early planning.

 Please visit the Opportunities page to learn more about scholarships, research, and internship opportunities for AMEP students.

-The AMEP program is challenging and demanding.
-It is a program recommended only for those students who have strong ability and great interest in mathematics and physical science.
+AMEP is a program recommended only for those students who have strong ability and interest in mathematics and physical science.
 An incoming AMEP student must have had sufficient preparation from high school to begin with calculus, chemistry and physics in his or her freshman year.

 The AMEP program has specific graduation requirements which are different from those for a typical BS or BA degree as described in the L&S-Bulletin or the Guidelines-Brochure.
 AMEP requires a minimum of 21 engineering credits forming a coherent concentration of courses into an engineering field.
 See Courses and Requirements for a description of the AMEP core curriculum and graduation requirements, course tips and suggestions, and links to course descriptions.